OUR VALUES, GOALS, & WHAT WE AIM TO ACHIEVE

 Who We Are

 Our gallery was founded in 2018 by a collective of Pacific Northwest-based artists who champion critical and contemporary artwork.
-We united behind a belief that emerging and mid-career artists lack support and exhibition opportunities in Portland.
+We united behind a belief that emerging and mid-career artists lack support and exhibition opportunities in Portland, Oregon.
 Our solution was to create a cooperative gallery for collaborating with and exhibiting the region’s best artists.
 The collective is passionate about giving artists full creative license to bring their vision and artwork to fruition, with a mission to develop a track record of strong programming, create an inclusive community, and empower our members.

 Our core purpose and daily practice: